WICG/webmonetization/docs/probabilistic-rev-sharing.md

 sidebar_label: Probabilistic revenue sharing
 ---

 More often than not, high quality content involves more than one person.
-So, how do you share a portion of your revenue if only one payment pointer is supported in the `monetization` meta tag?
+So, how do you share a portion of your revenue if you only have a single `link` tag with a payment pointer?

 One way is through probabilistic revenue sharing (revshare).
 In Web Monetization, probabilistic revenue sharing works by randomly choosing from a list of predefined payment pointers each time a web monetized visitor loads your page.
 The visitor pays to the chosen pointer until the page is reloaded or closed.